Australian Open 2023: Iga Swiatek takes on Elena Rybakina in fourth round - NewsBreak

 BBC

-Australian Open 2023 results: Victoria Azarenka beats Jessica Pegula, Elena Rybakina knocks out Jelena Ostapenko
+Australian Open 2023: Victoria Azarenka supports Novak Djokovic and says players aren't 'villains'

 Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app.
-Victoria Azarenka continued her quest for a third Australian Open title - a decade on from her...
+Australian Open semi-finalist Victoria Azarenka says she feels sympathy for Novak Djokovic and pleaded for players not...

+World Athletics: New transgender rules 'would leave women at serious disadvantage', says Amelia Strickler

+British shot putter Amelia Strickler says plans by World Athletics to allow transgender women to continue to compete in female international track and field events "would leave women at a serious disadvantage".
+World Athletics has said its "preferred option" was to tighten the sport's eligibility rules, but still use testosterone...

 Comments / 0